galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 # Assign taxonomic classification

 One of the main aims in microbiome data analysis is to identify the organisms sequenced.
-For that we try to **identify the taxon** to which each individual reads belong.
+For that we try to **identify the taxon** to which each individual read belong.

 {% snippet topics/metagenomics/faqs/taxon.md %}

 > <question-title></question-title>
 >
 > 1. Which microorganisms do we expect to identify in our data?
-> 2. What is the taxonomy of main expected microorganism?
+> 2. What is the taxonomy of the main expected microorganism?
 >
 > > <solution-title></solution-title>
 > >